Why should I have a home inspection?

 When do I get my report?

-With our computer generated report system we can deliver the report to you in a variety of ways.
-You can get the old fashioned paper version (additional charges apply), you can get it on a c/d, you can get it from a web site with access by a password, or we can e-mail it to you.
+With our computer generated report system we can deliver the report to you, by email, as soon as it’s completed.
+Usually by the end of the day.
 Since the file can be fairly large, you really should have a high speed internet connection to reduce download time.
-The advantage of the electronic version is the ability to enlarge the photographs for better viewing.
 You will need Adobe Reader to open the file.

 Do I really need to be there?